kostysh/File-uploading-component-for-Sencha-Touch/README.md

 Installing:
 ===========
 - Place src/php to your server (you can write your own version of this script)
+- Create folder for uploads on your server and make this folder writable
+- Configure getfile.php (second line, path to your folder for uploads)
 - Place src to your app folder;
 - Configure custom path for custom components:
 <!-- language: lang-js -->